-The Benefits of Managing School Assets with School Asset Management
+The Benefits of Managing School Assets & How to Achieve Them

-This article explains why managing school assets can be vital to working within school budgets and breaks down the benefits of asset management to enhance the educational setting for all students.
+This guide explains why managing school assets can be vital to working within school budgets and breaks down the benefits of asset management to enhance the educational setting for all students.

 Schools typically have hundreds, even thousands of educational assets that have a crucial impact on children’s learning.
 These range from consumables, such as stationery and textbooks, to tablets, whiteboards, and other IT equipment, right through to classroom furniture.

 Let’s consider Education Technology (EdTech).
 The use of EdTech is on the rise, though many schools are yet to realise its potential, because of budget restraints, inadequate infrastructure and a lack of time and training.
 That said, EdTech is making its way into classrooms through digital devices, virtual reality and robotics.
 EdTech equipment isn’t cheap, so it’s crucial to track and manage it properly.

 Soft assets, such as software licences, are an asset type that can be often overlooked.
 A school asset management system can help you keep track of licenses, so you can renew, reassign or dispose of them when necessary.
 Then there are also facility-based assets, which are needed to keep the school operational, such as heating, plumbing and lighting.

 School asset management software can help school managers and administrators to understand where each piece of equipment or resource is located at all times.
 In turn, this can also help teachers to utilise the assets they need when they need them.

 For example, imagine a primary school is putting on a play.
 The teachers need laptops, microphones, a sound system and a whiteboard to enable the performance to run smoothly.
 After months of rehearsals, there could be many disappointed kids and parents if a piece of equipment didn’t work or suddenly went missing.